Sister Cities

 To build successful relationships and international understanding among youth, adults, businesses, and organizations of Galveston Island and its Sister Cities through educational, cultural, and exchange programs.

-Current Sister Cities Committee Members:
+Sister Cities Program Committee Members:

-Joe Cappadona
+Joe Cappadona - Chair

-1. City Secretary
+1. City Secretary Department

 2. Janelle Williams